ValentinaHutter/openeo-test-suite/src/openeo_test_suite/tests/workflows/README.md

 unset OPENEO_AUTH_METHOD
 ```

-1. t_dim = "t", b_dim="bands", the dimension names are given default names and not the ones specififed in the metadata.
+1. 1.
+Unocmment line to use "https://stac.eurac.edu/collections/SENTINEL2_L2A_SAMPLE" in [conftest.py](https://github.com/Open-EO/openeo-test-suite/blob/main/src/openeo_test_suite/tests/workflows/conftest.py). t_dim = "t", b_dim="bands", the dimension names are given default names and not the ones specififed in the metadata.
 This STAC Collection matches the default naming convention and lets the tests to run: https://stac.eurac.edu/collections/SENTINEL2_L2A_SAMPLE
 2. When specifying a spatial_extent in WGS84 in load_stac, the returned area is much bigger than expected, works fine with the original data projection (EPSG:32632).
 This makes the returned data size large and slow down all the requests (see time below).
 3. If not specifying a spatial_extent, the returned data has a no data padding that make it slightly larger.
 3. VITO returns always a netCDF that has to be decoded as an xarray.Dataset.
 This makes the test where the bands dim (NDVI) is reduced to fail, since the result contain always a band (with default name "var")